practicalli/clojure-web-services/setup/index.md

             :url "http://www.eclipse.org/legal/epl-v10.html"}
   :dependencies [[org.clojure/clojure "1.8.0"]])
 ```

-> **Hint** The Clojure library is very small (~3.6Mb) and Leiningen caches it and all other libraries locally in the same folder structure that Maven uses, eg Clojure version 1.8.0 would be cached in ` ~/.m2/repository/org/clojure/clojure/1.8.0/`
+> ####Hint:: The Clojure library is very small (~3.6Mb) and Leiningen caches it and all other libraries locally in the same folder structure that Maven uses, eg Clojure version 1.8.0 would be cached in ` ~/.m2/repository/org/clojure/clojure/1.8.0/`

 ## Heroku Postgres

 The web application will also use a database to persist state.
 For this project we are using the [Postgres relational database](http://www.postgresql.org/), an open source and well maintained project with all the features of a modern database you would expect.